nft-fun/generate-bitbirds/README.md

 # How this script works
 The video I've put on youtube will go into more depth, but to summarize:

 We are iterating through a 'loop' once for each bird.
 The loop starts with a 'seed number' that is used to deterministically generate pseudo-random numbers.
 I say 'deterministically' and 'pseudo-random' because from the same seed number the 'random' output will always be the same.
-It's not true random in a security or mathematical sense.
+It's not truly random in a security or mathematical sense.
 I used the most recent ETH block at the time as my seed number - 11981207.

 There is then a 'chain' of additional random numbers generated that are used to define all of the various traits of the birds.
 Many of the attributes generate a random number between 1-1000 and use that for some sort of logical statement (e.g. to decide beak color).